Getting Started With Simulation

 If you want to crank up the realism a few notches, we’ll show you how to get set up and running with a service that provides fully trained, professional, human Air Traffic Control through your simulator.

-Flying in this network lets you practice real-world radio comms from ramp-to-ramp – VFR and IFR procedures.
+Flying in this network lets you practice real-world radio communications from ramp-to-ramp, both VFR and IFR procedures.
 It’s the magic ingredient that realistically increases workload and brings sim training into the real world.

 These Experts Will Guide You

-We are fortunate to be affiliated with two of the most knowledgeable experts on flight simulation in the industry: Keith Smith and Jeff Van West.
-You may already know them from our “Real World” training series.
+We are fortunate to be affiliated with three of the most knowledgeable experts on flight simulation in the industry: Keith Smith, Ryan Koch and Jeff Van West.
+You may already know them from our “Real World” or “Missing Lessons” training programs.
 They have the unique ability to simplify complex topics and teach in a manner that is both educational and entertaining.

 Jeff Van West

 Jeff Van West is PilotWorkshops’ Creative Director with the primary responsibility for managing the development and creation of the company’s pilot proficiency training programs, including our flagship IFR and VFR Mastery programs.

 Keith Smith is a highly accomplished instrument pilot and founder and developer of PilotEdge, the award-winning network that provides real (human) ATC interactions for pilots flying and training on flight simulators.
 This experience gives Keith a unique perspective on what pilots struggle with when communicating.
 Keith also has deep experience with flight simulators, from the desktop to full-motion sims used in commercial applications.

 Keith flys his own Lancair 360 in the Real World IFR and Real World Coast to Coast products and he flies a 172 in Real World VFR.
 He has logged over 600 hours in his Lancair and routinely flies it in a wide range of weather conditions at airports ranging from 1800 ft non-towered strips to JFK, Atlanta Hartsfield, DFW and everything in between.